Oculus adds Facebook-powered social features and identity verification

 If a user chooses not to log in with Facebook, the company says it won’t share VR data to allow third parties to target ads based on Oculus platform usage.
 Additionally, its privacy policy has been updated to clarify its sharing practices.
 But given the company’s history of data sharing with questionable entities, its supposed limitations and reassurances may not be comforting.

 Facebook plans to roll out Horizon, a broad social and entertainment experience with hooks for both Oculus and Facebook users, in the coming year.
-The company has suggested that using Facebook identities, which are supposed to be backed by users’ real world personal details, will enable more meaningful blocking and reporting of bad actors on the service.
+The company has suggested that using Facebook identities, which are supposed to be backed by users’ real-world personal details, will enable more meaningful blocking and reporting of bad actors on the service.
 Users will continue, for now, to have independent Oculus accounts for their Horizon identities, but only time and user feedback will determine how long the dual-account system is maintained.